timoknapp/rpi-nas/README.md

 Opening a browser with the IP of your PI should show the Heimdall dashboard.
 A configured dashboard would like like one above.

 ## Components
-Following shows the applications contained by the `docker-compose.yml` related to their exposed Ports on the host.
+Following show all the applications of the `docker-compose.yml` related to their exposed ports on the host.

 | Application | Port |
 | ------------| ---- |